 Since 2011 the fishing fleet has paid for fishing rights for mackerel, and since 2016 the Faroes Parliament has imposed a payment per kg of mackerel, herring and blue whiting being caught.
-The payments provided the Faroese Treasury a revenue of DKK 242 million in 2021.
+The payments provided the Faroese Treasury a revenue of DKK 318 million in 2022.
 Since 2017 part of the mackerel, herring, blue whiting and the Barents Sea cod quotas have been sold on auctions.
-The government received DKK 72 million in revenues in 2021 from these auctions.
+No new auction has been held since 2019, but the government still receives income from auctions in 2019 and previous years.
+The government received DKK 63 million in revenues in 2022 from the auctions, so the total income for fishery licenses was DKK 380 million in 2022.